aaditya-prog/aaditya-prog/README.md

 #### About me:

-- 🌱 I’m currently learning Python and FastAPI.
+- 🌱 I’m currently working as a UI/UX Developer and a Frontend Developer.
-- 🥅 2022 Goals: Develop a full stack application and have it open sourced.
+- 🥅 2023 Goals: Go with the flow.
 - ⚡ Fun fact: I love to make graphic/designs.